Palantir Technologies Unusual Options Activity

 What's The Price Target?

-Analyzing the Volume and Open Interest in these contracts, it seems that the big players have been eyeing a price window from $27.0 to $70.0 for Palantir Technologies during the past quarter.
+Taking into account the Volume and Open Interest on these contracts, it appears that whales have been targeting a price range from $15.0 to $90.0 for Palantir Technologies over the last 3 months.

 Noteworthy Options Activity: